WELCOME TO

 Thursdays, 6pm-7:30pm Asana Level 2-3, often hard work

-Devon’s ZOOM ONLY Classes
+Devon’s ZOOM ONLY ( PLUS ONE HYBRID) Classes

 Mondays 9:30-11:00am Asana L 1-3